TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Treat space as _ when filtering
+	- At least where filtered stuff is path like
+		- But will be applicable pretty much everywhere honestly

+- Generating defaults
+	- We won't do it in project selector, we'll have to create some default nodes
+		- these might be dependent on resource values etc
+		- would be silly to do it from there

+- Do we want editor_project to be writable/operable standalone?
+	- Editor setup is needed for:
+		- Accessing resources mostly (whether they're official or project-specific)
+	- For it to be independent:
+		- Resource ids would have to have official tags instead of bool is_official
+			- effectively becoming a variant
+			- this would certainly save us some repetition in some places
+	- editor_project::on_resource can just call it on enum and then we can constexpr if it's an enum
+		- the serializator won't need to know the exact values of resources, unless..
+		- wait a bit, what if node default values depend on values of resources, official as well?
+			- uh, they do actually, so we need these values after all
+	- I think we'll just pass the official resources to the serializator instead of the entire setup

+- In json, Write modes separately above resources
+	- So that they are visible at the very top
+	- Easier for parsers to show what game modes are available
+	- Type of gamemodes will be inferred from either the custom name or its parent
+	- I think for now let's just force the single mode with treating mode names as type names

+- Defining sounds
+	- We might want to specify gains, pitches etc
+	- It might simply be indented in the editor and the parameters show only if any sound is selected
+	- json Semantics?
+		- "footstep_sound": { "id": "standard_footstep", "gain": 0.5, "pitch": 0.9 }
+	- will be exactly the same for themes, just the inspector will differentiate widgets based on name (we'll hide distance models for themes etc")

+- Some common mode properties would come in handy
+	- E.g. for warmup
+		- Starting messages too
+		- Fog of war too...
+	- We don't have to list all these properties right now but we can certainly think about it in advance
+	- I think warmup theme can be global as well and default to the official arabesque
+- editor_playtesting_settings
+	- skip_warmup
+	- skip_freeze_time
+	- unlimited_money

 - Modes
 	- Maybe think this through before we do serialization
 	- Could be project-specific special resources